Skip to content Skip to Chat

 Networking Potential

-WGU’s MBA program instructors are some of the most experienced, connected, and talented instructors in the business field.
-This means that along with an education and degree, you’ll enter a network of connections that will help you make important relationships and secure future jobs.
+WGU’s MBA Course Instructors are highly experienced, well-connected, and accomplished professionals in the business field.
+Along with an education and degree, MBA students enter a network of connections that can help build valuable professional relationships and support future career opportunities.

-The MBA degree program at WGU will equip you with all the in-demand skills huge corporations are looking for.
-Some WGU grads have secured positions at impressive institutions such as Goldman Sachs, Google, MGM, Microsoft, Apple and more.
+WGU’s MBA degree program equips students with the in-demand skills that top companies are looking for.
+Some WGU graduates have secured positions at leading corporations such as Goldman Sachs, Google, MGM, Microsoft, Apple and more.

-WGU's competency-based model allows you to move through the coursework as fast as you want.
-Once you prove mastery of the material, you move on to the next course.
-That means you have the flexibility to earn your degree on your terms.
-You don't have to leave your job to pursue business school or adhere to set log-in times or class times.
-Many students complete this MBA program in just 12 months for only $9,350.
+WGU's competency-based model allows students to progress through coursework as fast as they are able.
+Upon demonstrating mastery of the material, students advance next course.
+The flexibility to work around their schedule means not leaving a current job to pursue business school or adhere to set log-in times or class times.
+Many students complete WGU’s online MBA program in just one year

 Ready to start a successful career in business?
-Learn more about the MBA program from WGU and apply today.
+Learn more about WGU's online MBA degree program and apply today.

 Recommended Articles